LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Cross-Tab Sync Conflicts & storage Event Race Conditions

-The window.addEventListener('storage', ...) event fires only in other tabs/windows sharing the same origin.
+The window.addEventListener('storage', ...) event fires only in other tabs/windows sharing the same origin, and only for localStorage — not for sessionStorage.
 It does not trigger in the originating tab.
 Relying on it for same-tab state updates causes race conditions and hydration mismatches.

 For real-time cross-tab synchronization, prefer BroadcastChannel API.
-It provides low-latency, same-origin messaging without the storage event’s serialization overhead.
-Implement optimistic UI updates and resolve conflicts via last-write-wins or vector clocks.
+It provides low-latency, same-origin messaging without the storage event’s limitations.
+Implement optimistic UI updates and resolve conflicts via last-write-wins or version counters.

 const channel = new BroadcastChannel('state_sync');